KeithBremer/CYF-DB-Module/db/week-2/lesson.md

 ### Exercise 4

-- Delete the booking of customer ID `8` for the date `2020-01-03`
+1. Delete the bookings of customer ID `108` that do not have a room number assigned
-- Delete all the bookings of customer Juri Yoshido (customer id 96)
+2. Delete all the bookings of customer Juri Yoshido (customer id 96)
-- Delete the customer details for Juri Yoshido
+3. Delete the customer details for Juri Yoshido

 ---
 ## Joining tables